a327ex/www/content/posts/cons_compassion.md

 Fast forward a few years and she did it again, this time [getting someone killed](https://www.google.com/search?q=alec+holowka+suicide).
 But enough about UnburntWitch, and while she is in fact a good example of how the highly agreeable are continually vulnerable to sociopaths, one thing that really didn't escape from my mind from this suicide event was the contrast between how a few people who were involved with Alec acted.

-[bombsfall wrote a very detailed account](https://medium.com/@bombsfall/alec-2618dc1e23e) of his time with Alec, and a few portions of it really stuck with me:
+[bombsfall wrote a detailed account](https://medium.com/@bombsfall/alec-2618dc1e23e) of his time with Alec and a few portions of it were interesting:

 {{< figure src="https://i.imgur.com/0VLHzQf.png" >}}